westpoint-robotics/EE489_Battery_Prediction/data_gathering/README.md

   + add links to readme
   + do the nav monitor / set up a schema
   + integrate all code segments into one
+    + make them all improtable and create a dataGather.py script